Rahuletto/simply-djs/README.md

 <br>
 <div align="center">

-<h1>~90% Completion</h1>
+<h1>~97% Completion</h1>

    <h3>We are under <span style='color: #007acc'>Typescript</span> and <span style="color: #3fa037">Mongoose</span> Conversion !</h3>

-We need alot of people to contribute to the community to provide an best experience to every user !
+⚠ We are under testing the package ! ⚠
+We want others to fork it and compile it to test with us ;)

    <br>